pstelzig/DateTime/README.md

 - Use Modelica's `edge()` function on the component's boolean output to trigger events.

+## Status of work
+The DateTime library is currently **in active development**.
+The core functionality for date and time conversion, timezone handling, and scheduling is implemented and unit tests are put in place.
+Note that **there might still be bugs in date and time conversions**, timezone definitions, and other parts of the library.
+Some advanced features, such as leap second support, are still experimental.

 ## Design
 The DateTime library is designed for ease of use, encapsulating complex time conversion functionality.
 This approach allows future updates to the implementation of the computation itself -- whether Modelica-native or an external C/C++ library -- without altering the user-facing components.
 In fact, a previous implementation of the DateTime libray used Boost.Date_Time for the date and time conversions.